melograph85/tis100/README.md

 Specifications let players share puzzles.
 They're written in Lua and can be accessed from the game's specification editor.
 Click "CREATE NEW SPECIFICATION" in the game to open a new boilerplate specification.
 That boilerplate has been checked in as `samples/default.lua`.

+Note: I added support for a `get_layout_width()` function in specs so I can experiment with one- or two-node programs.
+See `samples/one-two.lua` and `samples/single.lua`.

 ## Genetic Programming

 This was written as an attempt to solve puzzles through [genetic programming](http://www.genetic-programming.org/).
 It can currently solve very simple examples, but not much more.
 It's a long way from solving even the self test diagnostic.
 Maybe you can help!